 Call today to find out how we can help you maximize your financial award.

 The consequences of an unexpected injury can have immediate and long-lasting consequences that touch on every aspect of your life.
 You may struggle with a painful injury and require extensive medical care.
 You may struggle with flashbacks and severe emotional trauma.
 You may even miss time at work or suffer a permanent disability.
 Filing a personal injury lawsuit can allow you to recover compensation for these and other harms.

-At Lavent Law, our attorneys will aggressively pursue damages on your behalf, including money for:
+At Lavent Law, P.A., our attorneys will aggressively pursue damages on your behalf, including money for:

 - Medical expenses

 - Loss of enjoyment of life, and more.

 Call us today to schedule a free consultation.
 We’re here to help you recover compensation when you need it most.

 Call Miami Premises Liability Attorney Boris Lavent Today